qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/low_level/low_level_apis.rst

 .. note::

-    This layer is heavily used by higher-level classes but can also be used stand-alone for low-level manipulations. xxx
+    This layer is heavily used by higher-level classes but can also be used stand-alone for low-level manipulations.

 The BOM classes mainly consists of the following three parts:

 * DOM element manipulation
 * wrappers for native layers/objects
 * powerful low-level helper classes

 See the API reference of `qx.bom <http://api.qooxdoo.org/#qx.bom>`_ for more details.